anechka396/rsschool-cv/cv.md

 ## Motivation

 Recently, I have often been asked about the knowledge of some JS frameworks such as Angular and React on job interviwes therefore I decided to increase knowledge in that field.

+## Education

+### Belarusian State University
+**Faculty of Applied Mathematics and Computer Science**
+(2013-2017)

+## Experience

+### Axamit
+**AEM Developer** (Aug 2019 - now)
+- Backend development (AEM components, Sling models, services, servlets and etc)
+- Investigating and fixing bugs using AEM
+- Integration with tools for static java code analysis
+- Solr indexing

+**Adobe Campaing Developer** (Jul 2019 - Aug 2019)
+- Using Adobe Campaign for campaign development, customer segmentation and for the automation of customer journeys
+- Load Adobe Campaigns from CRM systems
+- Create queries to extract & validate campaign data using SQL

+### Epam Systems
+**AEM Developer** (Jun 2017 - Jul 2019)
+- Backend development (AEM components, Sling models, services, servlets and etc)
+- Migration from CQ 5.6.1 to AEM 6.1
+- Migration from AEM 6.1 to AEM 6.3
+- MSM support (live copies, custom rollouts, i18n, deep properties inheritance)
+- Targeting implementation via ContextHub
+- Creating search indexes
+- Ongoing site support
+- Investigating and fixing bugs using AEM
+- Integration with tools for static java code analysis
+- Work with project documentation
+- Providing demo for customers
+- Mentoring AEM newcomers

+**Student of Epam Java Laboratory** (Aug 2016 - Dec 2016)
+- Developing Java EE applications with layered architecture
+- Development applications using Java Spring Framework
+- Adding Spring Security support on the site
+- Writing DBUnit and JUnit test.
+Using TDD paradigm
+- Using JDBC, Hebirnate, EclipseLink for implementation of the DAO layer
+- Configuration of Jenkins pipelines
+- Implementing of the Responsive Design for the site
+- Integration with Cloudinary for asset management